-Each entry includes a photo (click on the thumbnail to enlarge it) and basic information about the building: the year it was built, where it’s located, the name of the architect.
-A few have more than one photo; this is because the building is either so beautiful that I couldn’t resist, or because different views encourage a better of understanding of the building’s character (see, for example, the IAC headquarters).
+Each entry includes a photo (click the image to enlarge it) and basic information about the building: the year it was built, where it’s located, the name of the architect.
+A few have links to additional photos; this is because the building is either so beautiful that I couldn’t resist, or because different views encourage a better of understanding of the building’s character (see, for example, the IAC headquarters).
 I’ve been photographing the High Line since it opened in 2009, and have come to appreciate something about architecture via photography: the way we see buildings is greatly influenced not only by the position from which we view it — like a piece of sculpture — but also by the weather and light, seasonal as well as diurnal.
 So that’s another reason I’ve included multiple images for some buildings.

 There are a number of triangular, “Flatiron”-style buildings in the Meatpacking District, including the Liberty Inn on 14th Street.
 This building has a long, louche history that begins in 1908 when it was the Strand Hotel, a boarding house for sailors who passed through town at a time when New York’s port was the busiest in the world.
 During Prohibition it became a speakeasy, but its most notorious period was as The Anvil, a gay club famous for go-go dancers.
 Felipe Rose of the Village People got his start here.
 The Anvil closed in 1985; like so many of the clubs along the West Side Highway — long the heart of Manhattan’s gay life — it was a casualty of the AIDS crisis.
 Today the recently renovated Liberty Inn is the last remaining by-the-hour hotel in the neighborhood and its website promises to welcome you at all hours with “Fast, discreet check-in service.”